phytag/GameOfLife/README.md

 To do list:

-1. Start and Pause buttons.
-2. Print Iteration number and number of live cells.
+1. Print Iteration number and number of live cells.
-3. Multithreading.
+2. Multithreading.